killflex/mybookshelf-api/README.md

 - `DELETE /api/books/:id`

-  - **Deskripsi:** Menghapus buku berdasarkan ID.
+  - **Description:** Delete book by ID.

 - `GET /api/books/search-books?q=keyword`

-  - **Deskripsi:** Mencari buku menggunakan Google Books API.
+  - **Description:** Search books using Google Books API.

-## 🧪 Pengujian dengan Postman
+## 🧪 Testing with Postman

-Gunakan Postman untuk menguji endpoint:
+Use Postman to test the endpoints:

-1. **Registrasi/Login:**
+1. **Registration/Login:**

-   - Kirim permintaan `POST` ke `/api/auth/register` atau `/api/auth/login` dengan body JSON yang sesuai.
+   - Send a `POST` request to `/api/auth/register` or `/api/auth/login` with appropriate JSON body.

-   - Simpan `apiKey` dari respons.
+   - Save the `apiKey` from the response.

-2. **Akses Endpoint Buku:**
+2. **Access Book Endpoints:**

-   - Tambahkan header `x-api-key` dengan nilai `apiKey` yang diperoleh.
+   - Add `x-api-key` header with the obtained `apiKey` value.

-   - Kirim permintaan ke endpoint buku sesuai kebutuhan.
+   - Send requests to book endpoints as needed.

 ## 🌐 Deployment

-Proyek ini dapat dideploy menggunakan platform seperti Vercel atau Heroku.
-Pastikan variabel lingkungan (`MONGODB_URI`) telah dikonfigurasi dengan benar di platform deployment yang digunakan.
+This project can be deployed using platforms like Vercel or Heroku.
+Make sure environment variables ( `MONGODB_URI` ) are properly configured in the deployment platform.

-## 📌 Catatan
+## 📌 Notes

-- Pastikan untuk menjaga keamanan `apiKey` Anda.
+- Make sure to keep your `apiKey` secure.

 ## 👨‍💻 Contributors